Bylaws of the Massachusetts Board of Higher Education

-- Public Participation The Board may reserve one-half hour at the end of the agenda of its regular meetings for public participation.
+All meetings of the Board shall be conducted in accordance with commonly used parliamentary procedure, and the order of business at meetings shall be as determined from time to time by the Chairperson.
+The Board may reserve one-half hour on the agenda of its regular meetings for public participation.
 Individuals seeking to speak to the Board should so inform the Commissioner's office in writing, setting forth the purpose for which they seek to speak, at least twenty-four hours before the relevant meeting.
 The Chairperson shall determine whether said individuals shall be permitted to speak, and if so, for how long they may speak on the designated topic.
 A brief summary of this rule shall be included in the posted notice of each meeting.
 Notwithstanding the above provision, the Chairperson may exercise discretion to waive the notice of requirement set forth above and invite an individual(s) present at the meeting to address the Board.

 Section 5.
 Quorum

 The number of members necessary to constitute a quorum for the transaction of business shall be seven.
 Seven members are necessary to take action on behalf of the Board unless a different number is required by law or other provisions of these By-Laws.

 The date of the Annual meeting of the Board shall be established by the Board during the last Board meeting of the academic year for the following year.
 The Board may designate a regular meeting of the Board, a retreat, or a special meeting as the Board’s Annual meeting.

 Article III.
 Committees, Advisory Councils and Task Forces of the Board of Higher Education

 As required under state law, the Board “shall have an Executive Committee, and such other committees as the Board may from time to time establish”.
 M.G.L. c.
 15A, § 4(b).